Faire-savoir/elementor-fs-widget/readme.txt

 = Unreleased =

+= 2.2.3 - (05/02/2021) =

+* Fix - FS_Sommaire : add the possibility to choose the template with a select 'type' (use 'elementor/element/after_section_start' to add this)

 = 2.2.2 - (04/12/2020) =

 * Fix - FS_Sommaire : add condition to prevent error when get_page_sommaire return empty array.